We’ve been asking time and time again: Should I be washing my hair every day? Every two days? Once a week? Or it depends?

-It makes you feel like you forgot an important part of your bath routine.
-After discovering that washing your hair every day is not advised, it makes it even more confusing.
+Skipping on the shampoo makes you feel like you forgot an important part of your bath routine.
+After discovering that washing your hair every day is not as advisable depending on the type or length of your hair, it makes it even more confusing.

-To add to that, how come some of your friends can look dashing without a week of shampoo, while the others need to wash their hair every two days to keep their long locks in top shape?
+Also, how come some of your friends can look dashing without a week of shampooing, while others need to wash their hair every two days to keep their long locks in tip-top shape?

 Who should you be taking advice from?